locationtech-labs/geopyspark/docs/ingest_example.rst

    # tile the rdd to the layout defined in the metadata
    laid_out = rdd.tile_to_layout(metadata)

-   # reproject the tiled rasters using the ZoomedLayoutScheme
+   # reproject the tiled rasters using a ZoomedLayoutScheme
    reprojected = laid_out.reproject("EPSG:3857", scheme=ZOOM)

 With the metadata collected, it is now time to format the data within the RDD to our desired layout.
-The aptly named, :meth:`~geopyspark.geotrellis.rdd.RasterRDD.tile_to_layout`, method will cut and arrange all of the data within the RDD to the layout within the metadata; giving us a new class instance of :class:`~geopyspark.geotrellis.rdd.TiledRasterRDD`.
+The aptly named, :meth:`~geopyspark.geotrellis.rdd.RasterRDD.tile_to_layout`, method will cut and arrange the rasters in the RDD to the layout within the metadata; giving us a new class instance of :class:`~geopyspark.geotrellis.rdd.TiledRasterRDD`.

 Having this new class will allow us to perform the final steps of our ingest.
 While the tiles are now in the correct layout, their CRS is not what we want.
 It would be great if we could make a tile server from our ingested data, but to do that we'll have to change the projection.
 :meth:`~geopysaprk.geotrellis.rdd.TiledRasterRDD.reproject` will be able to help with this.
 This is also where ``ZOOM`` comes into play since it's at this point where we need to format our data to have a ``ZoomedLayoutScheme``.
-Thus, we select Web Mercator as our new CRS and we now have a new instance of ``TiledRasterRDD`` that is in the correct projection and layout.
+Thus, we select Web Mercator as our new CRS and we now have a new ``TiledRasterRDD`` that is in the correct projection and layout.

 Pyramiding the Data